samplchallenges/SAMPL8/README.md

 - Add info on physical properties challenge
 - 2021-03-02: Add links to talk on experimental data collection for GSK physical properties challenge.
 - 2021-03-10: Add GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format (with enumerated microstates of each molecule to be added at a later date).
+- 2021-03-10:Add GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format (with enumerated microstates of each molecule to be added at a later date).
+- Add GDCC experimental measurements (3/25/21)
+- 2021-04-13: Add GDCC submissions for analysis
+- 2021-04-13: Add GSK challenge deadline
 - 2021-05-04: Add a submission template and an example submission file for both the pKa and logD challenge.
 Added enumerated microstates for the challenge molecules.